Virus cases, hospitalizations continue steady decline across the US - NewsBreak

 COVID-19 hospitalizations are down from a national seven-day average of 146,534 on Jan.
 20 to 80,185 the week ending in Feb 13, according to the Centers for Disease Control and Prevention COVID data tracker .

 Public health experts say they are feeling hopeful that more declines are ahead and that the country is shifting from being in a pandemic to an ‘endemic’ that is more consistent and predictable.
-However, many expressed concern that vaccine uptick in the U.S. has still been below expectations, concerns that are exacerbated by the lifting of COVID-19 restrictions.Who should get a 4th COVID-19 shot in Ohio?
+However, many expressed concern that vaccine uptick in the U.S. has still been below expectations, concerns that are exacerbated by the lifting of COVID-19 restrictions.4-year-old autistic boy allowed to fly without wearing mask

 Dr. William Schaffner of Vanderbilt University’s School of Medicine said Sunday that the downturn in case numbers and hospitalizations is encouraging.
 He agreed that it likely has a lot to do with herd immunity.